banushanv/whatsapp-clone-web/README.md

 ```

 ### Running Project
-Please Login with mulitple gmail accounts and chat with them.
+Please Login with mulitple gmail accounts and do the chat functionality.
 Users will be added in the database after login from gmail.
 If you want to see the existing users click the search bar.
-You can logout by clicking the triple dot menu icon from the both side.
+You can logout by clicking the triple dot menu icon from the top menu sections side.